Hoopswhirled began in 2007, the brainchild of artist, dancer and movement enthusiast, Diana Defries.

-It took three weeks before I could spin my hoop consistently.
-Ten minutes at a time (followed by a rest) – I was determined.
-There weren’t any hoop videos online, so I learned by trial and error.
-It was slow and often exasperating!
+It took three weeks of daily practice before she could spin that hoop consistently.
+Practice sessions were just ten minutes (followed by a rest).
+There weren’t any hoop videos online back then, so it was a process of trial and error, which was slow and often exasperating!

 All the while, she kept doing one of the things she does best – research.
 It was during one of those searches for help and answers that Diana found Hoopgirl (aka Christabel Zamor) and discovered that Christabel would be holding a teacher training in LA, in November 2006.
 She had no idea how she was going to get there!
 Nevertheless, in spite of her injuries and slow recovery, and fully aware that she was far from ready to teach, Diana made the decision that she’d attend the teacher training with Christabel.
 Somehow.
 Meanwhile in the background, Diana’s husband had noticed the changes hooping was making to Diana; not only in terms of physical fitness, but to her frame of mind.
 He also noticed how she kept returning to the Hoopgirl website… So, he arranged for her to take the training – for which Diana will always be grateful.
 In November 2006, they both travelled to LA and Diana took part in one of the early Hoopgirl teacher training courses.

 Those three intense and challenging days kickstarted the journey that continues today.